simonjur/vercel-cv/content/cv.md

 **Location:** Prague, Czech Republic · Hybrid

-Experienced software engineer with 15+ years in web and backend development, strong leadership background, and hands-on expertise in modern JavaScript ecosystems, DevOps, and cloud-native tooling.
+Experienced software engineer with 15+ years in web and backend development, with leadership background, and hands-on expertise in modern JavaScript ecosystems, DevOps, and cloud-native tooling.
 Proven track record in leading teams, modernizing architectures, and delivering reliable internal platforms.

 ---